Erasiel/algds-eng/sample_tests/sample_test_02/sample_test_02.md

 assert repeating_row_filter(mtx3, 5, 4) == [[0, 0, 1, 1],
                                             [1, 0, 1, 0],
                                             [1, 1, 1, 1]]
 ```

 ---

 ### Task 3 - Circle

 Design and implement an algorithm that decides whether there is a circle in a directed graph.
-A circle is present if there are two nodes, $u$ and $v$, such that there exists a path from $u$ to $v$, and a path from $v$ to $u$.
+A circle is present if there are two vertices, $u$ and $v$, such that there exists a path from $u$ to $v$, and a path from $v$ to $u$.

 Use the outline below, where `Graph` is an abstract class whose subclasses implement a simple Graph.
-The full implementation, including a fully implemented `Graph` subclass (named `GraphImpl`) is given in `src/task04.py`.
+The full class, along with a fully implemented `Graph` subclass (named `AdjacencyListGraph`) is given in `src/task04.py`.

 ```py
 def contains_circle(graph: Graph) -> bool: